 - Continue pinning around the entire perimeter of the back layered pair, carefully turning and folding at the upper corners and smoothly wrapping the bottom curves.

-- Baste the trim in place within the ¼” seam allowance.
+- Baste the trim in place within the ¼” seam allowance – so quite close to the raw edge.

 - Overlap the ends of the trim within the ¼” seam allowance and trim away the excess.